reactioncommerce/reaction-component-library/package/src/components/AddressCapture/v1/AddressCapture.md

 ```

 #### Validate an address
+A naive exmaple to demonstrate a basic address validation UX flow.
+Address postal codes that start with "1" will pass validation, all others will fail.
 ```jsx
 initialState = { isProcessing: false, savedAddress: null, submittedAddress: null, validationResults: null };
 let _form = null;